O. C. Barber: Biography

 In 1889, Barber founded and organized the American Straw Board Company.
-He was one of the early manufacturers of rubber products, and organized and managed the Diamond Rubber Company up to the time of its acquisition by the B. F. Goodrich Company.
+He was one of the early manufacturers of rubber products, and organized and managed the Diamond Rubber Company, which he acquired from the Sherbondy brothers.
+He ran the company, which focused on bicycle and automobile tires, up to the time of its acquisition by the B. F. Goodrich Company in 1912.
+Diamond Match Company was also reorganized on February 13, 1889.

 The sewer-pipe and steel-tube industry next engaged his attention, and he became a western pioneer in this line of endeavor.
 He founded the Stirling Boiler Company which was merged with the Babcock & Wilcox Boiler Manufacturing Company of Barberton and Bayonne, New Jersey, the concern thus becoming the largest manufacturer of steel boilers in the world.
 For a number of years, they constructed four-fifths of the product used by the United States Navy.

 One of the biggest achievements of Barber's career, particularly from the humanitarian and economical standpoints, was the establishment, with Frederick Grinnell and others, of the General Fire Extinguisher Company.
 Barber was the founder and sole owner of the O. C. Barber Concrete Company, whose plant at Barberton was said to be the largest of its kind in the world.
 It also made art works in concrete.
 He originated the O. C. Barber Fertilizer Company, of Barber, Virginia.
 He also undertook the development of large tracts of land in and about the city of Canton, Ohio, in connection with which he has organized and operated a large plant under the name of the O. C. Barber Allied Industries Company.
 Some of these lands contain valuable coal, lime, and clay properties.

 He was the originator and guiding spirit of Barber Subways, at Cleveland.
 His plans called for the building of an underground system of subways connecting every railroad entering Cleveland, at the Lake Front, thus facilitating the handling of freight, and the establishment of the great warehouse system on the Lake Shore, where he owned large frontages.